 Current vacancies

-This is a rare opportunity to lead our Support & Communities teams who provide direct support, practical guidance and other patient focused activities to over 1,500 members and their families, UK-wide.
-The Projects and Communities team contribute to the development of our resources and facilitate project work such as youth engagement, advisory boards and support groups, as well as leading on support focused social media.
+This is a rare opportunity to join our Support & Communities team who provide direct support, practical guidance and other patient focused activities to over 1,500 members and their families, UK-wide.